civican/legisinfo/44-1/bills/S-15/bill_text.md

   **(6)** Subparagraph (1)(a)(ii) does not apply to

-    a person who, under a permit issued by the Minister of the Environment under paragraph 10(1.2)(b) of the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act`, breeds or impregnates an elephant or great ape that is kept in captivity in connection with a scientific research program; or
+    a person who, under a permit issued by the Minister of the Environment under paragraph 10(1.2)(b) of the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act`, breeds or impregnates an elephant or great ape that is kept in captivity in connection with a scientific research program for conservation purposes; or

     a person who, under a permit issued by that Minister under paragraph 10(1.2)(c) of that Act, breeds or impregnates an elephant or great ape that is kept in captivity in connection with a conservation program.

   **(7)** Subparagraph (1)(a)(iii) does not apply to

-    a person who, under a permit issued by the Minister of the Environment under paragraph 10(1.2)(b) of the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act`, permits natural breeding of an elephant or great ape that is kept in captivity in connection with a scientific research program; or
+    a person who, under a permit issued by the Minister of the Environment under paragraph 10(1.2)(b) of the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act`, permits natural breeding of an elephant or great ape that is kept in captivity in connection with a scientific research program for conservation purposes; or

     a person who, under a permit issued by that Minister under paragraph 10(1.2)(c) of that Act, permits natural breeding of an elephant or great ape that is kept in captivity in connection with a conservation program.

-  **(8)** Paragraph (1)(a) does not apply to a person who, under a licence issued by a competent authority in a province, is participating in a scientific research program or conservation program.
+  **(8)** Paragraph (1)(a) does not apply to a person who, under a licence issued by a competent authority in a province, is participating in a scientific research program for conservation purposes or in a conservation program.

   **(9)** Every person who commits an offence under subsection (1) is guilty of an offence punishable on summary conviction and liable to a fine of not more than $200,000.